 One thing is certain: the Internet will never be the same again.
-If the forecasts on upcoming developments in the web environment seem obvious and inevitable, it is true that they will lead to marked changes in our experience of using the Internet.
-Here in Europe (with significant peaks in our country) too many have recited the 'de profundis' for Facebook by identifying Zuckerberg's product with all social networks: nothing could be more wrong.
-Social networks will still be the masters, maybe in a decade Facebook will be supplanted by other more valid platforms but this possibility is not yet on my horizon.
+If they predictions about the next ones developments in the web sector seem obvious and inevitable, it is also true that they will lead to marked changes in our experience of using the Internet.
+Here in Europe (with significant peaks in our country) too many have recited the 'de profundis' for Facebook by identifying the product of Zuckerberg with all social networks: nothing could be more wrong.
+Social networks will still dominate, perhaps in a decade Facebook will be supplanted by other more valid platforms but there is none on my horizon this one again eventuality.

 Anyway, here are my 4 observations: